 The importance of the area neither started nor ended with the Kingdom of Macedon.
 You will trace the area’s subsequent tumultuous development from ancient times right up to the present including cities,, churches and more from Archaic, Classical, Hellenistic, Roman, Byzantine, Frankish and Ottoman times.
 Apart from two UNESCO-listed World Heritage sites, you will also discover “hidden gems”, superb locations that have so far escaped the attention of the crowds.

-Join us on this exciting tour, a rich panorama of one of Europe’s historical heartlands.
+Join us on this magnificent archaeological tour in Greece, a rich panorama of one of Europe’s historical heartlands.

 Day 1: Our hotel is 30 minutes from Thessaloniki airport in the heart of this ancient and fascinating city.
 Welcome dinner.